CaraMcAvinchey/stem-and-leaf-blog/README.md

 ### Defects of Note
 - The user story for [OPEN A POST](https://github.com/CaraMcAvinchey/stem-and-leaf-blog/issues/8) had multiple challenges including styling issues with the summary card, the likes/comments area and rendering of the plant detail model information.
  - The styling challenges were solved using margins and restructuring of some div elements.
- - The comments/likes area required some guidance from my mentor to establish what the user sees when logged in, logged out and restructred the template from there.
+ - The comments/likes area required some guidance from my mentor to establish what the user sees when logged in, logged out and restructured the template from there.

 ## ACCESSIBILITY